grir/gcd/README.md

 7. Calculates means and standard deviations (variables "stdDev" and "means")
 8. Adds activity labels to the data frame "full" #Labeling with the activity names;
 9. Creates a  new set "newData" as specified in p.
 5 of the assignment;
-10. Writes "newData" to file "new_data.txt"
+10. Writes "newData" to the file "new_data.txt"